Beets, pineapple, and applesauce create a healthier gluten-free Carrot and Beets Cupcake everyone loves without the guilt.

-Topping it off, of course, is the full blown cream cheese frosting I love.
-Mile high gets you all the oohs and aahs every baker/hostess craves; however, being less generous with the frosting might be a bit healthier.
-As for the taste, well, the women at my bible study immediately fell in love and wanted the recipe… and, well, they would never lie.Print
+Topping it off, of course, is the full-blown cream cheese frosting I love.
+Mile high gets you all the oohs and aahs every baker/hostess craves, however, a little less frosting is a bit healthier.

 - 1 cup coconut sugar